island-is/handbook/docs/api-design-guide/README.md

 This is the home of the API Design Guide published by Stafrænt Ísland as a best practice guide for API development.

+This guide is a general guide for designing APIs.
+It should help synchronize the work between developers and make working together easier.
+The guide covers the relevant design principles, technology and how to operate your API so the consumer experience is enjoyable.

+This guide is under constant review and updates will be made over time as new design patterns and styles are adopted.

+All user feedback is welcomed and encouraged to help make the guide better.

 ## Content

 - [Introduction](#introduction)